The history of knitting is fascinating!

 - The word “knit” is from the old English word cnyttan, “to knot.”

 - For the first 400 or 500 years of knitting, people used silk and cotton.
 No wool!

 - The full-fashioned knitting machine, invented by William Cotton of Leicestershire, England (Made between 1865-1864)

 - An ancient technique, called Nålbinding used one knitting needle.
 It was a cross between knitting and crochet.
 Even the Ancient Egyptians used it!

 What about the future?
-Will it stay or slowly fade away into a thing of the past?
 As far as knitters are concerned, knitting is here to stay.

 Next time you sit down to knit, think of the old days of this wonderful hobby.

 I’d love to hear anything you know about this.
 Tell me in the comments section.